 Overtime is an extra working time of an employee than the usual 8 hours of standard working duration.
 You may call it extra hours, and its payment method is calculated differently than the normal working period.
 Mostly, labor, especially ex-pats in Saudi Arabia, used to this overtime need to survive and send a good amount to fulfill their family needs more effectively.

-However, sometimes people are confused to calculate their overtime payment accurately.
-For avoiding this confusion, we took a simple Overtime calculation formula and rules that applied to it.
-Hopefully, this will clear and cover mostly queries regarding Overtime in KSA.
+However, sometimes people are confused about how to calculate overtime payment accurately.
+For avoiding this confusion, we took a simple overtime calculation in KSA formula and rules that applied to it.
+Hopefully, this will clear and cover mostly queries regarding overtime in Saudi Arabia.

 Rules of Overtime in Saudi Arabia: